Quick Answer

 Use a trigger that leaves a clean record in the source system, not a vague milestone you have to interpret later.
 One concrete example is a paid invoice greater than $0 coming through an integration such as Jobber or QuickBooks.
 If you use a loyalty campaign, set the visits or transactions threshold deliberately, then test one qualifying event so you can confirm the campaign fires when expected.

-The provided sources do not include tax-deduction rules.
-Treat deductibility as jurisdiction-dependent and verify the current rule where your business is taxed before you set any internal limit.
+Deductibility is jurisdiction-dependent, so verify the current rule where your business is taxed before you set any internal limit.
 Keep the recipient name, business purpose, send date, item value, shipping cost, and the platform receipt or invoice so you have an evidence pack if your accountant asks.

 Match the model to client tier, delivery risk, and how much exception handling you are willing to own. | Model | Choose it when | Verify before you commit | |---|---|---| | Recipient-choice | Your highest-value clients have varied tastes or locations, and you want fewer mismatches | Country coverage, swap rules, reminder handling, reporting or audit exports | | Curated box | You want tighter brand control for a specific milestone and mostly predictable delivery | Stock consistency, substitute policy, damage handling, manual follow-up burden | | Global logistics-first | Cross-border fulfillment is the hard part and customs mistakes would damage the relationship | Duty model, destination coverage, exception ownership, delivery status visibility |